Want to change up the way you make brewed coffee? Try one of these 6 unique ways to make smooth and delicious coffee!

 When using a french press, the coffee is made by adding course grounds to the bottom of a beaker and adding hot water over the top.

-- No paper filter needed but also doesn’t filter out oils.
+• No paper filter is needed, but it also doesn’t filter out oils.

 Here are two french press makers we like: Le Creuset Café Stoneware French Press and Espro Copper French Press